kweronek/m3rts-on-aws/README.md

 You should now:
 - Log into AWS Educate and go to the EC2 dashboard
-- Go to the instance videw and select `Start Instance/Instanz starten` in the top right
+- Click on the orange button `Launch instance`
-- Select the 64-bit x86 build of `Ubuntu Server 20.04 LTS`
+- Step 1: Select the 64-bit x86 build of `Ubuntu Server 20.04 LTS (HVM)`
-- Select the instance type `c5.large`
+- Step 2: Select the instance type `c5.large` and click on `Next: Configure Instance Detail`
-- Proceed to step 5 and select `click to add a Name tag` to name your instances
-- Launch the instance and select the public key you uploaded earlier in the prompt
+- Step 3: Do not change the defauls and click on `Next: Add Storage`
+- Step 4: Change the `Size (GiB)` from 10 to 20 GB and click on `Next: Add Tags`
+- Step 5: Click on `Add Tag` and Fill in `Name`in the Key field and a name of your new instances in the Value field and click on `Next: Configure Security Group`
+- Step 6: Click on Add Rule
+          Select `http` for the Type field using the pull down menu Click on Add Rule
+          Select `https` for the Type field using the pull down menu Click on Add Rule
+          Type in `5901` in the field Port
+          Select `Anywhere` for the Source field using the pull down menu Click on `Review and Launch`
+- Step 7: Review your configuration.
+Ignore the warnings regarding security groups and free usage tier Click on `Launch`
+- Step 7 (if you do not have a key pair:)
+          In the popup window select `Create a new key pair`.
+Type in a name for your key-pair.
+          Click on `Downlaod Key Pair`
+          Click on `Launch instance`
+- Step 7 (if you have already a key pair created and/or uploaded to your AWS-workspace)
+          In the popup window select `Use existeing key pair` Select your key pair
+          Click on `Launch instance`

 - You will be directed to a page called `Launch Status` telling you that your instance is launching.
+  Click on View Instances
-Click on the instance ID to show the instance in the instance view of the EC2 dashboard.
+- Click on the instance ID to show the instance in the instance view of the EC2 dashboard.
   Click on the ID again to go to the instance details

 - Make yourself familiar with the `Instance Status` menu in the top right.
 You can stop (not terminate) and restart your instance for testing if you want
 - Obtain the instances public IP address or DNS entry from the top middle of the view
 - Click on the security tab to find the security group (firewall) configuration